 3/ As the demand for mobile data grows, the sub-3 GHz spectrum is also becoming increasingly crowded.
 On the contrary, the spectrum in the 3-300 GHz range remains heavily underutilized.

-The usage of millimeter-wave frequencies for mobile communication will not only take advantage of these previously empty spectrums, but also allow for significantly faster information transmission rate.
+The usage of millimeter-wave frequencies for mobile communication will not only take advantage of these previously empty spectrums, but also allow for a significantly faster information transmission rate.
 Considering how much mobile technology has empowered individuals in the previous decades, the potential of millimeter-wave frequencies for mobile communication is massive.

 What skills will you acquire from your participation on this project? *